 One of the main reasons people may choose valacyclovir vs. acyclovir for cold sores is because of its improved bioavailability, which allows a lower dose of the drug to be used in treatment.

 One study showed that a small 500 mg dose of valacyclovir is as effective as a larger 800 mg dose of acyclovir in preventing recurrence of HSV eye disease.

 Famciclovir is another antiviral drug that’s used for certain herpes infections.
 Unlike valacyclovir and acyclovir, which are usually prescribed for HSV-1 and HSV-2, famciclovir is typically used to treat shingles, or herpes zoster.

 Famciclovir was introduced in the 1990s by Novartis and is sold under as Famvir in the United States.
 Since 2007, it’s been available as a generic medication at a relatively affordable cost.

-Most prescriptions of famciclovir are for shingles, or herpes zoster.
-The drug is also effective at controlling HSV-1 and HSV-2 symptoms in patients with compromised immune systems and is occasionally used as an alternative to valacyclovir and acyclovir for this purpose.
+It’s also effective at controlling HSV-1 and HSV-2 symptoms in patients with compromised immune systems and is occasionally used as an alternative to valacyclovir and acyclovir for this purpose.

 In the war between valacyclovir vs. acyclovir vs. famciclovir, the truth is, there is no “best” herpes medication.
 All three of the drugs are safe and proven to be effective as treatments for HSV-1, HSV-2, shingles and other forms of the herpes virus.